aiven/aiven-docs/docs/platform/howto/migrate-services-vpc.md

 To ensure uninterrupted access to your service during the migration phase, conduct a few simple tests to verify connectivity.

-## Migration process

-Follow these steps to migrate Aiven services to a VPC:
+## Migrate a public service to a VPN

 1.  **VPC creation and peering**:
     [Create a VPC](/docs/platform/howto/manage-vpc-peering) and establish peering.